 While Windows 8 and 8.1 ship with Refresh PC feature, a handy feature to quickly reset Windows settings to their defaults, the downside of the feature is that it removes all desktop programs and you need to reinstall all desktop applications all over again after performing Refresh PC operation.

 If you would like to repair your Windows 8.1 installation without losing files, Windows settings, and installed apps, you can follow the given below workaround to repair the installation by keeping files, Windows settings, and installed apps.

-When you repair Windows 8.1 installation by following the given below instructions, you’ll be able to retain all files, installed apps, and settings.
+When you repair the Windows 8.1 installation by following the given below instructions, you’ll be able to retain all files, installed apps, and settings.
 For instance, all files and shortcuts on the desktop and all files in your Documents and pictures will be retained during the repair operation.

-Warning: We recommend you backup important data before following our instructions even though the procedure doesn’t delete your data.
+Warning: We recommend you back up important data before following our instructions even though the procedure doesn’t delete your data.

 Step 1: Turn on your PC and boot into Windows 8.1.

 Step 2: Insert your Windows 8.1 DVD into the optical drive or connect your bootable Windows 8.1 USB.
 And if you have Windows 8.1 ISO file, browse to the file location, right-click on it, and then click Mount option to mount the ISO file.

 Step 3: Open up the Windows 8.1 install DVD, USB, or mounted ISO in This PC (My Computer), and then double-click Setup.exe file to run the installer.

 Step 4: When you see Get important updates screen, select the first option titled Download and install updates (recommended), and then click the Next button to check for updates and then install, if available.
 The setup might restart after installing updates.